FORTE 2019 is one of the three conferences of DisCoTec 2019, the 14th International Federated Conference on Distributed Computing Techniques.

 Submissions must be prepared as a PDF using Springer’s LNCS style.
 Submissions not adhering to the specified constraints of their respective category may be rejected without review.

-This year, FORTE accepts contributions in three categories: regular (full) papers, short papers, and journal-first papers.
+This year, FORTE accepts contributions in three categories: full papers, short papers, and journal-first papers.
 These categories and their associated criteria are described in detail below.

 Notice that short and journal-first papers must be explicitly marked as such in the submission’s title.

-A regular paper submission describes thorough and complete research results in the scope of the conference.
+A full paper submission describes thorough and complete research results in the scope of the conference.

 Short papers (page limit: up to 6 pages + 2 pages references)